andela-emabishi/document-management-system/README.md

  }]
 ```
 * Note
-**This route is restricted to the logged in users documents and all public documents.**
+**This route is restricted to the logged in users' documents and all public documents.**

 |  Title 	|  URL 	|  Method 	| URL params
 |---	|---	|---	|----  |